Welcome to the

 Upcoming Events

-DEN’s flagship event is the International Student Conference, held annually at the University of Westminster.
-The upcoming conference in May 2026 will feature student-led panels, global debates, and the launch of our latest book, ‘Transforming Education: Innovation for Sustainability in the AI Era.’
-Additional highlights include workshops in Turkey and Thailand, and continued partnerships with Hanoi and WIUT.
+DEN’s flagship event is the International Student Conference, along with an online magazine and an annual publication.
+This conference is held each year at the University of Westminster.
+The upcoming conference in May 2026 will present student-led panels, global debates, and the unveiling of our latest book, “Transforming Education: Innovation for Sustainability in the AI Era.”
+Other highlights will include workshops in Turkey and Thailand, as well as continued collaborations with institutions in Hanoi, the Westminster International University of Tashkent, Kocaeli University in Turkey, and Kasetsart University in Thailand.

 Meet Director

-I am an Associate Professor in International Development at the University of Westminster, with almost 30 years of teaching and research in International Political Economy and Development.
+I am a Reader (Associate Professor) in International Development at the University of Westminster, with almost 30 years of teaching and research in International Political Economy and Development.

 Read more about my research and publications here

-The Democratic Education Network (DEN) is built on a model of genuine student–staff collaboration, grounded in mutual support and shared responsibility.
-Our aim is to unlock students’ enthusiasm, creativity, and confidence, enabling them to engage meaningfully with their communities while feeling supported and inspired to realise their potential.
+DEN is founded on a model of authentic collaboration between students and staff, characterised by mutual support, respect and shared responsibility.
+Our goal is to ignite students’ enthusiasm, creativity, and confidence, allowing them to engage meaningfully with their communities.
+We aim to ensure that students feel supported and motivated to realise their full potential.

-DEN provides a platform that celebrates the diversity of the University of Westminster’s student body, encouraging democratic engagement through a collective approach to education.
+DEN offers a platform that celebrates the diversity of the University of Westminster’s student body, promoting democratic engagement through a collective approach to education.
 By working together, students learn not only to recognise and communicate their own achievements but also to contribute to wider social and global change.

 In doing so, DEN builds directly on the University of Westminster’s 2023–29 strategy, linking classroom learning with real-world impact and fostering the skills, values, and experiences students need to become global citizens and leaders for a sustainable future.